You’re 14 weeks pregnant! Most expectant mums are past morning sickness by now, though for some it continues into the 16th week.

 Your energy is increasing and you are probably starting to put on some weight.

 Your belly will be growing and you may find a pair of maternity pants feel more comfortable, though some women are still comfortable in their regular pants for a few more weeks.

 When you’re 14 weeks pregnant, you may start to have some muscle cramps.

 This is because your blood flow is slowing down a little.
 They are most common in your legs and will often happen when you are cold and at nighttime.
 Some women find muscle cramps ease if they increase their calcium, potassium and magnesium intake.

 Include foods like sesame and chia seeds, almonds, quinoa, avocado, oranges, dairy products, eggs, turkey, and vegetables in your diet, all of which have plenty of the right minerals to prevent muscle cramps.

 Heat pads and Epsom salts baths can help ease the ache of muscle cramps.

 See our article about 4 great benefits of epsom salt baths during pregnancy.

-This is a wonderful time during your pregnancy, as you are feeling great and have that pregnancy glow.
+This is a wonderful time during your pregnancy, as you are feeling great and have the pregnancy glow.